What Happens if I Really Do Run Out of Money in Retirement?

 - Delay the start of Social Security which maximizes your guaranteed retirement income

-- Tap into your home equity with a reverse mortgage
+- Tap into your home equity by downsizing or with a reverse mortgage

 - Get rid of high interest debt.